Chapter 70. Other Provisions

 6. Conditions.
 Exceptions authorized by subdivisions 4 b and 5 of this subsection are conditioned upon the following:

 a.
-That prior written notice of the activity be submitted to the board describing it and giving the date, time and place of such activity; and
+That prior written notice of the activity be submitted to the authority describing and giving the date, time, and place of such activity; and

 b.
-That the activity be conducted in a room or rooms set aside for that purpose and be adequately supervised.
+That the activity be conducted in a room set aside for that purpose and be adequately supervised.

-C. Wine and beer wholesalers may participate in a wine or beer tasting sponsored by a gourmet shop licensee for its customers and may provide educational material, oral or written, pertaining thereto, as well as participate in the pouring of such wine or beer.
+C. Wine and beer wholesalers may participate in a wine or beer tasting sponsored by an off-premises retail licensee enumerated in § 4.1-206.3 C 1 of the Code of Virginia for its customers and may provide educational material, oral or written, pertaining thereto, as well as participate in the pouring of such wine or beer.

 D. Any gift authorized by this section shall be subject to the taxes imposed on sales by Title 4.1 of the Code of Virginia, and complete and accurate records shall be maintained.